Subcutaneous Injection Technique for Beginners

 How do I avoid bruising?

 Bruising happens when the needle nicks a small blood vessel.
-You can reduce the chance significantly by: not rubbing the injection site after withdrawal (press gently instead), not injecting into the same spot repeatedly, using a fine gauge needle (31G rather than 28G), withdrawing the needle steadily rather than abruptly, and ensuring the injection site alcohol wipe is fully dry before injecting.
-If you do bruise, it’s minor and resolves within a few days.
-It does not affect the medication.
+You can reduce the chance by: not rubbing the injection site after withdrawal (press gently instead), not injecting into the same spot repeatedly, using the fine gauge specified for your medicine, withdrawing the needle steadily rather than abruptly, and ensuring the injection site alcohol wipe is fully dry before injecting.
+Small bruises usually resolve within a few days and are usually not a problem.
+Avoid injecting into bruised areas and seek advice if bruising is large, painful, spreading, or persistent.

 Can I inject through clothing?

 No. For home self-injection, always inject into clean, exposed skin.
-Some clinical protocols permit injection through a single layer of thin, clean fabric (like a cotton T-shirt) in specific circumstances, but this does not apply to home use.
-The reasons: you can’t confirm the injection site position accurately, fabric fibres can be pushed into the tissue by the needle (a contamination risk), and you can’t apply an alcohol wipe correctly.
+You can't confirm the injection site position accurately through clothing, fabric fibres can be pushed into the tissue by the needle (a contamination risk), and you can't apply an alcohol wipe correctly.
 Expose the skin, wipe it, and inject into clean dry skin as described in this guide.

 How long should I hold the needle in after injecting?